 The Statelessness Summer Course offers a unique opportunity to learn about and reflect on the challenge that statelessness presents in the international system.

-Statelessness is a global phenomenon that currently affects as many as 12 million people worldwide.
+Statelessness is a global phenomenon that currently affects more than 10 million people worldwide.
 New cases continue to arise every day as states struggle with the challenge of ensuring that everyone enjoys a nationality.
 For those who find themselves stateless, the lack of a nationality commonly obstructs access to a wide range of other rights, to detrimental effect.
 Moreover, the harsh impact that statelessness has on the lives of individuals and the fabric of communities may contribute to social tension, forced displacement, and even conflict.

 Over the last several years, an increasing number of actors willing and able to address statelessness have emerged.
 But much work remains to be done in terms of developing a full understanding of the phenomenon and building the required capacity to address it.